AMENDED BYLAWS OF LAKOTA HILLS HOMEOWNERS ASSOCIATION

 - Certificate holders not paying annual maintenance fees or special fees by the required date of each year shall be placed on “inactive” status.
 “Inactive” certificate holders desiring to return to “active” status will be placed on a preferential waiting list by chronological date of certificate.
 Holders of non- transferable/non-refundable certificates shall lose all rights to membership if they are voluntarily inactive for two (2) consecutive Swim Club seasons.

 - Limited Use Inactive Status.
-Any “active” or “inactive” certificate holder who has paid annual maintenance fees for a period of four (4) years may elect to go to a “Limited Use Inactive Status,” which permits the certificate holder to a limited number of admissions to the Swim Club per year.
+Any “active” or “inactive” certificate holder who has paid annual maintenance fees for a period of five (5) years may elect to go to a “Limited Use Inactive Status,” which permits the certificate holder to a limited number of admissions to the Swim Club per year.
 The number of Swim Club admissions and the yearly dues are set by the Board.
 These limited admissions may be used only by members of the certificate holder’s family.
 “Limited Use Inactive Status” is considered active status for the purpose of Paragraph f, the next paragraph.

 - Swim club members wishing to cancel their membership must do so in writing to the Board.